rth7680/gcc/gcc/config/pdp11/pdp11.md

   for (i = 0; i < (<MODE>mode == SImode ?
 2 : 4); ++i)
     {
       emit_insn (gen_subhi_carry_out (exops[i][0], exops[i][1]));

-      for (j = i - 1; j >= 0; --j)
+      /* Note that there is no two-operand sub-with-borrow insn.
-	emit_insn (gen_subhi_carry_in (exops[j][0]));
+	 Thus the carry bit must be propagated all the way up for each input word for which we perform a subtract.  */ for (j = i - 1; j >= 0; --j) emit_insn (gen_subhi_carry_in (exops[j][0]));
     }